We use cookies on this site to enhance your experience.

 An OGS is valued at a maximum of $15,000 annually ($5,000 per term).
 An OGS must be held for a minimum of two terms (8 months for a total of $10,000) and can be held for up to three terms (12 months for a total of $15,000).
 The OGS is not automatically renewed and a new application is required for each year's competition.
 A successful second application is not guaranteed.

-Applicants who submitted an application by the competition deadline can use the OGSP Status Checker tool to verify if their referees have completed and submitted an assessment for their application.
+Applicants who submitted an application can use the OGSP Status Checker tool to verify if their referees have completed and submitted an assessment for their application and that the application is complete before the deadline.

 Citizenship